sh1vvy/CreditCardFraudDetection/README.md

 ## Project Overview

 The goal of this project is to provide a simple API that allows users to input transaction details and receive a prediction on whether the transaction is fraudulent or not.
 The model is built using machine learning techniques and is hosted using Flask.
+Training process, overview and documentation can be found in this repo.

 ## Setup Instructions